 Our guide is easy to use as each village, town and city has it’s own page with useful information for the visitor.
 Not all sections appearing on the left of our guide, on this place may have information as this is an ongoing project.

-It may be the case that this location has not yet been reviewed and written about so if you can contribute any information about this place to improve this guide please send it to Szczecin Travel and Tourist Guide.
+It may be the case that this location has not yet been reviewed and written about so if you can contribute any information about this place to improve this guide please send it to Szczecin Travel Guide.

 Did not stay long in Szczecin as I received a parking ticket.